Pixboost/docs/quick-start-10-minutes-or-less.md

   `https://pixboost.com/api/2/img/https://yourdomain.com/img.png/asis?auth=API_KEY`

-Please, refer to the samples in the bottom of the page:
+Please, refer to the examples at the bottom of the page:

 ![](.gitbook/assets/url_samples.png)